across the world

 8. Ease Off Your Workload

-If you also remain busy with your core legal functions, dealing with clients, resolving their queries, and do not get enough time to develop your law firm business, you may consider legal process outsourcing.
+Suppose you also remain busy with your core legal functions, dealing with clients and resolving their queries, and do not get enough time to develop your law firm business.
+In that case, you may consider legal outsourcing services.
 This way, most of your tedious, time-consuming back-office work can be done by a trusted outsourcing partner, allowing you to get more time to focus on business development plans and efforts.

 9. Ask for Referrals